• Home

 Best to-do list for Mac with a blend of powerful features and elegant design

-Things (macOS, iPhone, iPad, Apple Watch)
+Things (Mac, iPhone, iPad, Apple Watch)

 Things pros:

-Manages to feel light and minimalist while still packing in the features
+• Manages to feel light and minimalist while still packing in the features

-Adaptable to almost any kind of to-do workflow
+• Adaptable to almost any kind of to-do workflow

 Things cons:

-No web version
+• No web version

 To-do list apps tend to fall into two categories: the complex and the minimalist.
 Things is somehow both.

 Open Things for Mac, and it looks simple: you've got an Inbox for your tasks and the option to add more lists.
 Dig a little, though, and there are all kinds of advanced tools here.
 There are nesting ways to organize your tasks: areas can contain tasks or projects; projects can contain tasks or headers that can also contain tasks; even tasks can contain sub-tasks and notes if you want.
-It sounds confusing, but it isn't, which really speaks to how well Things is designed.
-There's no right way to use this system.
-Use as many or as few of the organizational options given to you, however you like, to make sense of your chaotic list of tasks; choose which things you want to do today; and then do those things.

-Connect Things to Zapier, and you can automatically create Things tasks from Slack messages, emails, and any other app your use for work.
+Connect Things to Zapier, and you can automatically create Things tasks from Slack messages, emails, and any other app you use for work.
 Learn more about how to automate Things, or take a look at these ways to get started.

 Things price: The macOS version costs $49.99 but offers a 15-day free trial through the Things website.
 The iPad version costs $19.99, and the iPhone version costs $9.99.
+If you have one, the Vision Pro version costs $29.99.

 Best Mac to-do list app for power users and GTD fans

-OmniFocus (macOS, iPhone, iPad, Apple Watch, Web)
+OmniFocus (Mac, iPhone, iPad, Apple Watch, Web)

 OmniFocus pros:

-The power user to-do app, with all that entails
+• The power user to-do app, with all that entails

-Multiple customizable views, contexts, and workflows
+• Multiple customizable views, contexts, and workflows

 OmniFocus cons:

-Steep learning curve
+• Steep learning curve

-Expensive
+• Expensive

-If you're particular about how your tasks are arranged, and I mean really particular, OmniFocus is right for you.
-This app is a power user's dream, allowing you to organize your task in seemingly infinite variations.
+If you're particular about how your tasks are arranged, and I mean really particular, OmniFocus 4 is right for you.
+This app is a power user's dream, allowing you to organize your tasks in seemingly infinite variations.
 (The real danger is that you'll spend more time organizing your to-do list than actually ticking tasks off it.)

 There are three different kinds of projects you can set up, for example.
-There are six main views by default, ranging from the Inbox for unsorted tasks, Forecast for seeing scheduled tasks in context with any of your macOS Calendar appointments, and Review for going over your uncompleted tasks at the end of the day or week to see if they're still relevant to you (and, of course, you can set a custom time-frame for how often projects have to be reviewed).
+There are seven main views by default, ranging from the Inbox for unsorted tasks, Forecast for seeing scheduled tasks in context with any of your macOS Calendar appointments, and Review for going over your uncompleted tasks at the end of the day or week to see if they're still relevant to you (and, of course, you can set a custom time-frame for how often projects have to be reviewed).
 You can also create your own views if this isn't enough for you, so you can only see personal tasks or to-dos related to a specific set of clients that are due this week.
 Honestly, it has more customizability and productivity-focused features than can easily be summarized in a short write-up like this.

 OmniFocus isn't quick to learn, things can feel cluttered at times, and it is total overkill for most people.
 But once you figure everything out, you'll have an elaborate, GTD-style task list that works exactly the way you want.
 Combine this with a system-wide keyboard shortcut for quick task entry, and you've got no excuse when it comes to keeping things organized.
-OmniFocus for Mac syncs with iPhone and iPad, and there's even a web version, so you can access your tasks while using Windows devices (sadly, this is occasionally necessary).

 You can connect OmniFocus to your other favorite apps with OmniFocus's Zapier integrations.
 Whenever something happens in another app that you want to keep track of in OmniFocus, Zapier will automatically send it there.
+Learn more about how to automate OmniFocus, or get started with one of these pre-made workflows.

 Create OmniFocus tasks from new saved Slack messages